bkavlak/BoundaryGEE/README.md

 -	You can play with round standard deviation kernel (5x5 circle convolution right now.)

 ## Post-Processing
 I cannot explain better than the authors of the article on page 241.
 I tried steps in QGIS-GRASS except step 7 (the authors use ArcGIS for this step.
-There should be an option in GRASS, but I took several errors.) **Pay particular attention to the output of each step.** I got some errors since one of the steps add an extra column to the meta-data.
+There should be an option in GRASS, but I took several errors.) **Pay particular attention to the output of each step!** I got some errors since one of the steps add an extra column to the meta-data.
 That error took one day to solve!

 I attached an attempt as ScreenShots below.
 Small circles at the second SS prevented us from extending lines.